databricks/terraform-provider-databricks/docs/data-sources/registered_model.md

 * `full_name` - (Required, String) The fully-qualified name of the registered model (`catalog_name.schema_name.name`).
 * `include_aliases` - (Optional, Boolean) flag to specify if list of aliases should be included into output.
+* `include_browse` - (Optional, Boolean) flag to specify if include registered models in the response for which the principal can only access selective metadata for.

 ## Attribute Reference